lexahl/text-regurgitation/README.md

 ## How to Run (and Print) This Code
 Download or clone the repository to a computer.
-Navigate in the terminal/command line to the folder.
-Run:
+Navigate in the terminal/command line to the folder `cd .../text-regurgitation-main.

 First run the command below to generate the introduction:
 ```